Kumudkohli/Sign-Language-Recognition/README.md

 ```
 Ensure your gestures are within the webcam's field of view.
 The system will recognize and display the corresponding sign interpretations in real-time.

+### Model Training
+The CNN model is trained on a comprehensive sign language dataset.
+For custom training:

+1. Arrange your dataset in the specified format.
+2. Modify the model parameters in train_model.py as needed.
+3. Execute python train_model.py to commence training.

+###Contributing
+We welcome contributions to improve the project.
+Here's how you can contribute:

+1. Fork the repository.
+2. Create a new branch: git checkout -b feature-branch.
+3. Commit your changes: git commit -am 'Add some feature'.
+4. Push to the branch: git push origin feature-branch.
+5. Submit a pull request.